 The car’s styling has been led by Vuhl’s Iker Echeverría and the Turin-based Esiete design company, which counts Lamborghini and Pininfarina as clients.
 The car is therefore packed with fine detailing.
 "Our customers like motorsport," said Echeverría.
 "But even though they don’t have a race car, they know what a kill switch and a towing tag are for.”

 There are no doors to access the minimalist interior, something which Echeverría says contributes to a “race-car feel in a car you could use on the road every weekend”.
 Echeverria has previously said a one-make racing series for the car hasn’t been ruled out.

-The new car is on display at the London motor show in Battersea this week, where Echeverria added: “This is a momentous occasion for the company as the UK represents a key market for us from both a sales and engineering perspective, with almost half of the components sourced here.
+Echeverria added: “[The launch of the regular 05] is a momentous occasion for the company as the UK represents a key market for us from both a sales and engineering perspective, with almost half of the components sourced here.
 We hope many visitors will come to our stand and get a close-up look at our first UK car.”

 Vuhl has the capacity to build 50 cars a year at its factory in Mexico City.
 The company was founded by Alberto Chapa and brothers Guillermo and Iker Echeverría.
 The Vuhl name is an acronym derived from "vehicles of light weight and high performance".
 The model 05 is named after the number the Echeverrías' father used throughout his racing career.

 “It is naturally very rewarding to have a bank of orders for Mexico and the Middle-East,” said Echeverría.
 “But we fully recognise the importance of the UK market and have therefore worked especially hard to ready the car for sale in this territory.”